Gentle Yoga with Marsha Rudolph

 Mondays • 6:00 p.m.to 7:30 p.m..

-Join Marsha for her “dream” yoga class along the beautiful and scenic Delaware River at the historic Prallsville Mills Complex in Stockton, NJ.
 Weekly classes are held from 6 to 7:30 p.m. in the Quarry House.
 First class is free!

 Please e-mail Marsha at firstname.lastname@example.org with any questions.
 Bring a mat or towel to class, and wear comfortable clothing.

 Individual Class: $15 • 5-Class Pack: $60

-*Note: Each student should be a member of the Mill Society.
+*Note: Each student must be a member of the Mill Society.
 The first 2 yoga classes will be free to offset the DRMS membership fee for new members.
-Click to be come a member.
+Click here to be come a member.

 Beats Night!
 Live Original Poetry Readings

 Second Wednesday of every month • 7 p.m.